Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Mix Decorative & Sentimental Items

-I love a good decorative item, but my personal style is to incorporate function and sentimental items when appropriate.
-I love a cement bird but prefer when I can add a box or basket with it to store unsightly papers.
-And in my office, I love to incorporate small things that are meaningful to me.
-For example, use an items purchased from your last family vacation.
+Particularly in my home office, I love to incorporate small things that are meaningful to me.
+For example, use items purchased from your last family vacation.
 Or that snapshot of the kids that you absolutely adore – pin that to a cute stand-up frame and change it out whenever you get a new favorite shot.

 Lean into it